Caring specialists are available right now to help you find a treatment solution that’s right for you. Don’t wait... CALL NOW!

 And that support system is the very essence of the alcohol and drug rehab experience at The Orchid.
 This is where women help other women heal, and expert counselors and therapists guide the way with a series of holistic programs designed to improve all aspects of the individual.

-Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by an admissions representative of ARK Behavioral Health, a paid sponsor of Disorders.org, to help determine whether their treatment programs are an option for you.
+Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by one of our treatment partners, a paid advertiser on Disorders.org.